drewwint/drewEwinters.site/content/authors/admin/_index.md

 title: Drew E. Winters, PhD.
 email: drewEwinters@gmail.com
 ---
-Drew is a T32 postdoctoral fellow in [Developmental Psychobiology](https://en.wikipedia.org/wiki/Developmental_psychobiology) and director of the Winters Lab at the University of Colorado Anschutz Medical Campus in the department of Psychiatry.
+Drew is a T32 postdoctoral fellow in [Developmental Psychobiology](https://en.wikipedia.org/wiki/Developmental_psychobiology) and the Winters Lab director at the University of Colorado Anschutz Medical Campus in the department of Psychiatry.

 Drew’s research broadly aims to understand neural processes underlying the relationship between [social cognition](https://en.wikipedia.org/wiki/Social_cognition)  and [executive functioning](https://en.wikipedia.org/wiki/Executive_functions) in relation to mental health and social behavior across adolescence and into adulthood.
 Profound impairments in these processes can occur and frequently coincide with the development of [phenotypes](https://en.wikipedia.org/wiki/Phenotype) associated with [antisocial behavior](https://en.wikipedia.org/wiki/Anti-social_behaviour) (e.g. [callous-unemotional traits]( https://en.wikipedia.org/wiki/Callous_and_unemotional_traits)).
 In this vein, his research focuses on understanding how the interaction between executive functions and social cognition may contribute to antisocial phenotypes, and the associated brain [mechanisms](https://link.springer.com/referenceworkentry/10.1007%2F978-3-319-24612-3_1562), across development.